BlinkDL/RWKV-LM/README.md

 advanced: repeat your SFT data 3 or 4 times in your jsonl (note make_data.py will shuffle all jsonl items) => add some base data (such as slimpajama) to your jsonl => and only repeat 1 times in make_data.py.

+**Fix training spikes**: see the "Fixing RWKV-6 Spikes" part on this page.

 **Simple inference for RWKV-5**: https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_v5_demo.py

 **Simple inference for RWKV-6**: https://github.com/BlinkDL/ChatRWKV/blob/main/RWKV_v6_demo.py